Automated Alignment between Elicitation Interviews and Requirements: Discussion and Roadmap

+We discuss the main factors that may affect the results reported in this paper.
+Additional limitations are treated as opportunities and discussed in the roadmap.

+Our \emph{interview coverage} is not equivalent to requirements completeness, which would be the ultimate metric to calculate in addition to faithfulness.
+A rigorous correlation study aligning transcript coverage with human expert-validated requirements would be valuable to establish to what extent our metric correlates with completeness.

-Our metric is not a universal measure of user story quality. \tts focuses on the \emph{source alignment} aspect and should be seen as a complement to existing quality frameworks such as QUS~\cite{Lucassen2016QUS}.
-While QUS criteria capture dimensions such as atomicity, estimability, uniqueness, and other syntactic, semantic and pragmatic criteria our metric does not evaluate how well a story is written or whether it follows the user story template.
+Our metrics are not a universal measure of user story quality. \tts focuses on the \emph{source alignment} aspect and should be seen as a complement to existing quality frameworks such as QUS~\cite{Lucassen2016QUS}.
+While QUS criteria capture dimensions such as atomicity, estimability, uniqueness, and other syntactic, semantic and pragmatic criteria, our metric does not evaluate how well a story is written or whether it follows the user story template. {Currently, comparison with other metrics is difficult because there is no baseline for measuring how well a set of user stories reflects the content of stakeholder interviews.}

-Finally, our evaluation datasets are limited in scope.
+Our evaluation datasets are limited in scope.
 We rely primarily on student projects, which may not fully reflect industrial elicitation practices.
 Only two datasets are publicly available, both annotated in terms of matching by one of the authors and cross-checked with the other two on a subset, which may introduce annotation noise.
 Some experiments cannot be fully reproduced because certain transcripts cannot be released due to confidentiality constraints.
+To keep manual annotation feasible, we used embeddings to limit the number of chunks to annotate; this may have led to an imperfect ground truth.